 How to manage your child as an authorized user

-American Express is an exception to other companies, as it does give authorized users their own card numbers.
-It also allows the primary card holder to set spending limits for their authorized users.
+American Express is an exception when it comes to authorized user benefits, as it does give authorized users their own card numbers.
+It also allows the primary cardholder to set spending limits for their authorized users.
 However, this system isn’t foolproof and it is possible that some purchases could slip past.
-Another way to keep purchases separated by users is to get a business credit card.
-With a business credit card, you will see who made what purchases on your monthly bill.

 How does an authorized user build credit